Construction Litigation

 -

-When the owner of a high rise apartment complex wrongfully terminated a $1.7 million restoration and asbestos abatement contract, Mike secured a large confidential settlement for his clients for the profits they would have received on the remainder of the project.
+When the owner of a high rise apartment complex wrongfully terminated a $1.7 million restoration and asbestos abatement contract, Mike brought a breach of contract claim for the profits his clients expected to receive on the remainder of the project resulting in a settlement payment in the amount of $300,000.

 -